da-steve101/twn_generator/README.md

 Twn_Generator v0.0.8
 ====================

-This package generates verilog code for convolutions in Ternary Neural Networks
+This package generates c or verilog code for convolutions in Ternary Neural Networks

 Installation
 ------------